 What do assessments look like in your classroom: an essay exam?
 A final paper?
 Short answer questions about a text?
 A presentation?
 Do all your students do the same thing?

 Personalizing assessments means giving students choices in the ways they demonstrate mastery of a learning outcome.
 Often this means creating a list of ideas that students can choose from, while also allowing them to suggest their own ideas.

 Student Experience: Personalized Assessment and Engagement

-When I was in ninth grade, we read Romeo and Juliet.
+When I was in ninth grade, we read Shakespeare's Romeo and Juliet.
 Our final assessment was a project.
 We were given a list of ideas to choose from.
 My best friend chose to make a model of the Globe Theater.
 She loved stuff like that, and her model was exquisite.
 I chose to write an Elizabethan newspaper.
 I had my parents get me an end roll of newsprint from a newspaper company.
-(They still had print newspapers then.)
+(They still had print newspapers in those days.)
 I made a full-size, 10-page newspaper complete with columns.
 I included ads, want ads, a fashion section, an editorial section, an entertainment section, an international and national news section, front page news, and a sports section.
 I gave it a name and a banner, and I wrote and drew the whole thing in small letters by hand in black pen.
 (Okay, it was a while ago, before computers, and I was an overachiever.)
 I had such fun and learned a ton—so much research.
 I was completely absorbed.
 My teacher asked if she could keep my newspaper.
 I let her, but I’d give a lot to still have it today.
-It was one of the highlights of my whole K-12 career (Karen Arnesen).
+It was one of the highlights of my whole K-12 career.

 - What do you notice about this experience?